EasyMina/easymina.github.io/tutorials/deploy_contract.md

 ## Overview
 The fastest way to get started is as follows:
 - Create a folder.
-- Initialize a Node.js project with `npm init`.
+- Initialize a Node.js project with `npm init`.s
 - Install EasyMina with `npm i easymina`.
 - Create a file `index.mjs`.
 - Import the `EasyMina` class with `import { EasyMina } from 'easymina'`.